 TEA conducts national, regional, and state projects for teachers and students, funded by federal and private foundation grants.
-TEA’s current projects include the National Consortium for Teaching about Asia (NCTA); the China Project, including “STARTALK: Chinese Language Instruction in the Digital Age”; the Japan Project, including “Japan's Olympic Opportunity” and “Olympic Friendships: Elementary Education for Global Competency in Japan and the United States.”
+TEA’s current projects include the National Consortium for Teaching about Asia (NCTA); the China Project, including “STARTALK: Chinese Language Instruction in the Digital Age”; the Japan Project, and the Korea Project.
 These projects focus on curriculum development, professional development for teachers, and curriculum consultation and reform related to East Asia in K-12 education.
-Specific project activities include an annual offering of online seminars and workshops; annual summer institutes, and study tours in East Asia for teachers.
+Specific project activities include an annual offering of online seminars and workshops; annual summer institutes, and occasional study tours in East Asia for teachers.

 In addition to its projects, TEA also disseminates a monthly E-news during during the regular academic year and offers educators in the western United States a large curriculum resource center that includes teaching units for elementary and secondary levels; CD-ROMs; documentaries and feature films; a collection of Japanese woodblock prints; a collection of kamishibai (Japanese children’s story boards); books of scholarship, literature, and children’s literature; and artifact trunks.
 TEA staff are available for consultation on curriculum and materials selection.